Undergraduate Studio Art Competition

 - The Jean R. Faulkner Memorial Awards (6 - $100 Awards)

-- Department of Art and Art History Sophomore Award ($100)
+- School of Art, Art History & Design Sophomore Award ($100)

 - Hixson-Lied College of Fine and Performing Arts, Dean’s Purchase Award (varies)